Time’s Up: The Women’s March For Equality

 Few more pics from the BGP gang rallying their hearts out yesterday – including the car load of pads donated by all those who risked frostbite to come along and protest.
 You babes rock our world ? #timesup #timesuprally #womensmarch #womensmarchlondon #westandtogether #periodpoverty #endperiodpoverty

-Bloody Good Period, the organization fighting to end period poverty, called for protestors to donate pads at the London march.
+Bloody Good Period, the organisation fighting to end period poverty, called for protestors to donate pads at the London march.

 Because feminism’s not just a women’s issue.